Did you know that the liver is one of the most important organs in the body??⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - An imbalance between the concentration of cholesterol and bile salts in the bile

 - A deficiency in fat-soluble vitamins (vitamins A, D, K, E)

-- Irritation and thinning of the intestinal lining
+- Irritation and thinning of the intestinal mucosa

-- A hormonal imbalance due to a lack of good fat absorbed
+- Hormonal imbalance due to lack of good fats absorbed

 - An alternation between constipation and diarrhea⠀⠀⠀⠀⠀⠀⠀⠀⠀